 - 1. Continue to provide funding to the Commerce City/Brighton Police Department's joint Victim Service Unit Domestic Violence Victim Program (DVV).
 The DVV provides victims, and their dependents, with emergency assistance to escape the abuser and keep a roof over their heads.
 This temporary, emergent, financial support through the VSU, pays for housing and utilities costs.
 Half of the 389 victims assisted in 2017, needed financial assistance to avoid homelessness.
 The CDBG funding will expand the assistance provided to approximately 19 households (59 residents) who are domestic violence victims. - 2.
-Access Housing, Inc. project will increase services to existing homeless families including the 60-day shelter services, transitional housing services, property management, case management, front-desk hours of operation, assistance with resources and links to community partners, counseling, and educational services.
-AH seed to assist an additional 120 households, which is approximately 378 people. - 3.
 The Minor Home Repair Program and the Arapahoe County Weatherization program seeks to help LMI families rehabilitate and weatherize their homes.
 This will extend the life and livability of these homes.
 The MHRP will also include homeowner education and resources to help owners maintain and afford their home, thereby avoiding homelessness.
 Additionally, the increased equity in their home increases their economic standing and security.
 The MHRP will also provide accessibility improvements which increases the time elderly and disabled residents can stay in their homes.
-This decreases the pressure on the area's affordable housing for seniors and the disabled.

-- 4. The Paint-a-Thon and yard clean-up program help approximately 17 elderly and/or disabled owners maintain and afford their home, thereby increasing the home's value and avoiding homelessness.
+This decreases the pressure on the area's affordable housing for seniors and the disabled. - 3.
+The Paint-a-Thon and yard clean-up program help approximately 16 elderly and/or disabled owners maintain and afford their home, thereby increasing the home's value and avoiding homelessness.
 The increased equity in their home increases their economic standing and security.
 Safety and sanitation may also be improved with the yard cleanups.
-Neighborhood revitalization will also be realized with this project. - 5.
+Neighborhood revitalization will also be realized with this project. - 4.
 The Fair Housing Activities will educate the housing professionals and residents on the laws, regulations, and rights of the individual.
 This will help prevent future housing discrimination and promote discrimination reporting and resolution.
-Helping to prevent discrimination will allow better access to housing and increased retention of housing, thereby avoiding homelessness. - 6.
-The City will continue to coordinate and link resources to assist residents at risk of homelessness reduce their costs and access needed resources.
+Helping to prevent discrimination will allow better access to housing and increased retention of housing, thereby avoiding homelessness.

+5. The City will continue to coordinate and link resources to assist residents at risk of homelessness reduce their costs and access needed resources.